ReverseToolkit Logo

 The sections most worth tailoring are the professional summary, the skills section, and the bullet points for the two most recent positions.
 These are the sections that receive the most attention in ATS keyword scoring and human review.
 Earlier positions and education can remain consistent across applications unless an older role is particularly relevant to the specific application.

-Should my resume be one page or two pages?
+Should a resume be one page?

 Your resume is the first impression every employer forms of your professional capabilities.
 Make sure it reaches human eyes by building one that passes automated screening.
 Create your ATS-optimized resume now using ReverseToolkit's resume builder with no account required, no subscription, and no data stored anywhere.